 Departments with “signed” reserved spaces for their Texas State vehicles will pay the reserved rate.

-Departments that park their Texas State vehicles and golf carts or utility vehicles on campus in “non-signed” spaces will pay a campus vehicle registration fee at the perimeter rate.
+Departments that park their Texas State vehicles and golf carts or utility vehicles on Texas State property in “non-signed” spaces will pay a campus vehicle registration fee at the perimeter rate.

-A Golf Cart/Utility Vehicle Policy has been written, reviewed, and adopted for the safety of drivers, passengers, and pedestrians on university property.
-The policy includes vehicle operating standards, supervisor responsibilities, and employee and operator requirements and standards.
-It also includes condition and standard safety features, maintenance responsibility, accident reporting, and variance procedures.
-Questions about the policy can be directed to the Office of Environmental Health, Safety and Risk Management.
+UPPS No. 04.05.13, Operation of Golf Carts and Other Off- Highway Vehicles, provides important guidance for drivers, passengers, and pedestrians on university property.
+The policy provides operators with information on vehicle operating standards, supervisor responsibilities, employee and operator requirements, and standards.
+The policy also includes condition and standard safety features, maintenance responsibility, accident reporting, and variance procedures.
+Direct questions about the policy to the Office of Environmental, Health, Safety Risk and Emergency Management.

 PROCEDURES FOR RESERVED SPACES

 In addition to departmental vehicles parking in reserved spaces, any reserved space allocated to faculty, staff, or students by virtue of their job description or general lottery, will pay the reserved rate annually.

 - Employees who have been approved for a reserved red restricted space because of their job responsibilities will pay the red restricted fee, and their department will pay the difference for the reserved rate (e.g., director of Special Projects, hall directors).

 A limited number of reserved spaces have been designated in several locations.
 These spaces are available to any faculty or staff person on a first-come, first-served basis.
 If a space is not available upon request, the individual may be placed on a waiting list.
-If a person is offered a vacated space and declines, their name will either be removed or be moved to the end of the waiting list.
-For more information about reserved spaces contact Parking Services at firstname.lastname@example.org.
+If a person is offered a vacated space and declines, their name will either be removed or moved to the end of the waiting list (for more information about reserved spaces, contact Parking Services).

 Departments that have reserved visitor spaces for clients or visitors will pay the reserved rate annually.

 PROCEDURES FOR VENDOR AND CONTRACTOR PARKING

 Vendors and contractors (other than construction contractors) who have contracts with the university may be approved to purchase red restricted permits on a case-by-case basis.
 They may also purchase perimeter parking permits that will allow them to park only in the perimeter lots.